mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

 Options:
   --url TEXT  Set the brain api url.
+  --show      Prints active profile information.
   -h, --help  Show this message and exit.

+Available Profiles:
 ```

 `bonsai switch` changes your current profile to a different configuration as specified in your `.bonsai` file.
-If you wish to create a new profile you can do so with the `--url` option which creates a configuration you can use again in the future.
+If you wish to create a new profile you can do so with the `--url` option which creates a configuration you can use again in the future. `bonsai switch` or `bonsai switch -h/--help` will print available profiles.

 ## bonsai train